Bully (video game): Gameplay

 Bully is an action-adventure game set in an open world environment and played from a third-person perspective.
 The game's single-player mode has the player control a high school student—teenage rebel, James "Jimmy" Hopkins.
-Throughout the story, Jimmy progresses through 6 chapters and through the ranks of the school groups, archetypes include Bullies, Nerds, Preppies, Greasers, Jocks and Townies.
+Throughout the story, Jimmy progresses through six chapters and through the ranks of various school groups; archetypes include Bullies, Nerds, Preppies, Greasers, Jocks and Townies.
 Players complete missions—linear scenarios with set objectives—to progress through the story.
 Missions reward the player with cash, new items, and increase/decrease the respect of certain groups.
 If a group holds Jimmy in high regard, they will act friendly towards him (and have the option of being hired as "bodyguards" or "muscle"); if a group despises Jimmy, they will attack him on sight.
 Outside of missions, the player can freely roam the game's open world, consisting of the fictional town of Bullworth, and has the ability to complete optional side missions.

 When not performing missions, the player can attend classes, presented as minigames.
 Each course has five classes, which increase in difficulty, and passing all five will result in the player passing the course.
-Classes reward the player with new clothing items or abilities: for example, English allows the player to apologize to authority figures after violating rules, Chemistry allows players to create their own throwable weapons, Geography highlights special collectibles on the game's minimap, and Gym unlocks new fighting moves.
+Classes reward the player with new clothing items or abilities; for example, English allows the player to apologize to authority figures after violating rules, Chemistry allows players to create their own throwable weapons, Geography highlights special collectibles on the game's minimap, and Gym unlocks new fighting moves.
 Not attending classes when they are available is considered a violation of rules, unless they have been completed, in which case they become optional.